 The directional language used in preparing amendments to amendments is similar to that used in amending a bill.
 One major difference is that amendments to amendments must include references to the sponsor and the identifier number of the amendment to be amended.
 Additionally, since the text of an amendment is not given line numbers when printed (as bill text is), the drafter must determine and include the correct amendment line number in which the change is to be made.
-If the amendment amends both a bill and an amendment, then references to the page number "of the bill" or "of the Committee Amendments" must also be used in the directional language to identify which document is being amended.
+If the amendment amends only an amendment or both a bill and an amendment, references to the page number "of the bill" or "of the ( Committee) (Senator/Delegate ) Amendments" must also be used as appropriate in the directional language to identify which document is being amended.
 Finally, the heading of the amendment must include the phrase "AS AMENDED" following the bill number.
 The line indicating the printing of the bill (i.e. "First Reading File Bill") is omitted unless the proposed amendments affect the bill as well as the adopted amendments.
 (See p.
-232, "Amendment Headings.")
+236, "Amendment Headings.")